 - Observe the stone in artificial as well as natural light.
 A genuine garnet will change colors in these lights.

 - Conduct a hardness test.
 Scratch the stone with steel or quartz.
 Steel’s and quartz’s hardness rating is of 5 on the Mohs scale, while that of garnet is 7 to 7.5.
 Thus, if the stone is a garnet, it will scratch steel but steel should not scratch the garnet.
 Garnet will not scratch quartz and neither quartz will scratch garnet.

-How to use Green Garnet
+How to Use Green Garnet?

-Wearing it near your heart or auric fields will bring down work conflicts and avert unhealthy competitions.
+Wearing it near your heart or auric fields will bring down work conflicts and avert unhealthy competition.
 You can even place it in different areas of your home or office as gemstones to stay surrounded by positive energies.

-How to cleanse Green Garnet
+How to Cleanse Green Garnet?